wuyichen24/system-design-knowledge/patterns/cache_patterns/Cache_Aside.md

 #### Update Operation
 - Update the record into the database.
-- Invalidate the corresponding item in the cache.
+- Invalidate the corresponding record in the cache.

 ## Pros & Cons
 ### Pros